 The motivation behind these objectives is to help you in becoming a complete & industry-ready engineer.
 Most Java courses focus only on teaching core fundamentals, which at the very best equip students with good basic skills to work on small-to-medium sized projects.
 Most of these students fall short when it comes to implementing more complex projects.
 To design elegant solutions for large, complex projects one needs to have a much deeper understanding of language features along with knowledge of the recommended best practices & design principles.
 More importantly one needs to know how to put all of these into practice.
 This comprehensive one-stop project-based course has been designed to equip students with these skills.

 Each lecture has been very carefully crafted.
 Motivation behind every concept is clearly explained with well thought out examples and nice animations.
 Object-oriented concepts like inheritance & polymorphism are explained through a real-world case-study, which is also implemented as part of the course project.
 Every concept has been well-tested through ready-to-run, downloadable demo programs, which are implemented and executed in the course.
 Every chapter ends with a carefully crafted quiz to test what was learnt.
-Few of the chapters also include challenging coding exercises and student solutions are also auto-evaluated via JUnit scripts.
+Many chapters also include challenging coding exercises and student solutions are also auto-evaluated via JUnit scripts, i.e., students would instantly know whether their solution is right or wrong.
 One of the coding exercises is on Sentiment Analysis, which is a hot area in the industry.

 The course project simulates a real-world product that is based on bookmarking concept.
-The project is instructor-led and is implemented using proper coding conventions & best practices.
-The project incorporates MVC design pattern and uses Test-Driven Development (TDD) methodology.
-The entire project is implemented using the popular Eclipse IDE.
-There is also a separate dedicated chapter just for learning Eclipse IDE.
-It will give you a solid foundation in using Eclipse to effectively write, debug, and test Java programs.
+The project is instructor-led and is implemented using professional coding conventions & best practices.
+It follows good object-oriented design, incorporates MVC design pattern and also uses Test-Driven Development (TDD) methodology.
+Parts of the project use advanced multi-threading capabilities.
+Eclipse IDE is used for developing the entire project.
+There is also a separate dedicated chapter just for learning Eclipse IDE, which would give you a solid foundation in using Eclipse to effectively write, debug, and test Java programs.
 The chapter includes lessons to use Eclipse's debugger & JUnit unit testing framework.

-Finally, the course also discusses several best practices/design rules outlined in the popular Effective Java book.
+Finally, the course also discusses over half of the best practices/design rules outlined in the popular Effective Java book.
+Many rules are actually demonstrated in code.
 This is one of the highlights of the course and will make you truly complete!